How to Join

 Attn: Lynn Bannister

-For bank transfer instructions, or if you have questions, please contact Lynn Bannister, Executive Administrator, at email@example.com or (707) 251-9977.
+For a quote, invoice or bank transfer instructions, or if you have questions, please contact Lynn Bannister, Executive Administrator, at email@example.com or (707) 251-9977.

 Benefits of Membership

 Accellera Systems Initiative offers two levels of membership options for companies and organizations: Corporate Membership and Associate Membership.

 Depending on the level of participation, membership allows for benefits such as: